Suggestions

 Practical sending guidance

-Volume: 150–250/day per domain cluster is plenty if it's targeted.
+150-250/day per domain cluster is plenty if it is targeted.

-Message: one problem, one promise, one CTA.
+One problem, one promise, one CTA.
 Keep it helpful and specific.

-CTA: "Here's a quick page we made for you" → your microsite.
+"Here's a quick page we made for you" → your microsite.

-Lists: prioritize ICP fit first, then warm signals (tech used, hiring, funding).
+Prioritize ICP fit first, then warm signals (tech used, hiring, funding).

-Personalization: lead with context (why them, why now) in 1–2 lines max.
+Lead with context (why them, why now) in 1-2 lines max.

 After they visit